mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

         frame](#observations-on-exploring-documentation-and-accessing-technical-help-within-the-drama-frame)
     -   [Observations on playful chat with the alien sessions](#observations-on-playful-chat-with-the-alien-sessions)
-    -   [Impact of the drama on encouraging varied design practices via social and secret missions](#impact-of-the-drama-on-encouraging-varied-design-practices-via-social-and-secret-missions)
+    -   [Use of side missions to encourage varied creative practices](#use-of-side-missions-to-encourage-varied-creative-practices)
     -   [Discussion of the process drama ( ending with focus on authenticity of tools)](#discussion-of-the-process-drama-ending-with-focus-on-authenticity-of-tools)